LSU New Orleans

 Public university in New Orleans, Louisiana, U.S.

-The University of New Orleans (UNO) is a public research university in New Orleans, Louisiana, United States.
-First opened in 1958 as Louisiana State University in New Orleans, it is the largest public university and one of two doctoral research universities in the Greater New Orleans region.
-UNO is a member of the University of Louisiana System and is classified among "R2: Doctoral Universities – High research activity".
-The university consists of eight schools and colleges offering 40 bachelor's, 45 master's and 17 doctoral degree programs.
-Among its academic offerings are the only civil, mechanical and electrical engineering programs in New Orleans, the only graduate hospitality and tourism program and PAB-accredited urban planning program in the state of Louisiana, and one of the few schools of naval architecture and marine engineering in the United States.
+LSU New Orleans (LSUNO), known from 1974 to 2026 as the University of New Orleans (UNO), is a public research university in New Orleans, Louisiana, United States.
+First opened in 1958 as Louisiana State University in New Orleans (LSUNO), it was renamed the University of New Orleans in 1974 until reverting to its LSU name in 2026.
+It is the largest public university and one of two doctoral research universities in the Greater New Orleans region.
+LSUNO is a member of the Louisiana State University System and is classified among "R2: Doctoral Universities – High research activity".
+The university consists of eight schools and colleges offering 46 bachelor's, 40 master's and 17 doctoral degree programs.
+Among its academic offerings are the only mechanical and electrical engineering undergraduate programs in New Orleans, the only graduate hospitality and tourism program and PAB-accredited urban planning program in the state of Louisiana, and one of the few schools of naval architecture and marine engineering in the United States.

-UNO's 195-acre main campus is located on the shores of Lake Pontchartrain in Gentilly, New Orleans.
+LSUNO's 195-acre main campus is located on the shores of Lake Pontchartrain in Gentilly, New Orleans.
 The university's East Campus houses athletic facilities including Maestri Field and the UNO Lakefront Arena.
-UNO also owns and operates The Beach, a research and technology park adjacent to its main campus.
+LSUNO also owns and operates a research and technology park adjacent to its main campus.

 The university's athletic teams are the Privateers.
 A total of 14 Privateer teams compete in the NCAA Division I Southland Conference.